Gogistics/prj-envoy-v1/README.md

 # add module requirements and sums by running the command below if needed
 $ go mod tidy

-# then start to write the app in Golang; personally I always create a Docker container for running the app written in Golang.

-# For example, let's write a app in Golang and connect it to Redis and Mongo.
+# then, let's write a app in Golang and connect it to Redis and Mongo.
+See /services/api-v1 as reference.

 # 1. bring up redis and mongo